Holocaust denial: Palestine

+Syria

+In a speech delivered at the Arab Socialist Ba'ath Party's central committee meeting in December 2023, the Ba'ath party secretary-general Bashar al-Assad claimed that there was "no evidence" of the killings of six million Jews during the Holocaust.
+Assad alleged that the Holocaust was "politicized" by Allied powers to facilitate the mass-deportation of European Jews to Palestine.
+Assad also accused the U.S. government of financially and militarily sponsoring the rise of Nazism during the inter-war period.
+Highlighting the deaths of 26 million Soviet citizens during the Second World War, Assad said: "there was no specific method of torture or killing specific to the Jews.
+The Nazis used the same methods everywhere."

 Turkey

 In Turkey, in 1996, the Islamic preacher Adnan Oktar under the pen name of Harun Yahya, distributed thousands of copies of a book which was originally published the previous year, entitled Soykırım Yalanı ("The Genocide Lie", referring to the Holocaust) and mailed unsolicited texts to American and European schools and colleges.
 The publication of Soykırım Yalanı sparked much public debate.
 This book claims, "what is presented as Holocaust is the death of some Jews due to the typhus plague during the war and the famine towards the end of the war caused by the defeat of the Germans."
 In March 1996, a Turkish painter and intellectual, Bedri Baykam, published a strongly worded critique of the book in the Ankara daily newspaper Siyah-Beyaz ("Black and White").
 A legal suit for slander was brought against him.
 During the trial in September, Baykam exposed the real author of the book as Adnan Oktar.
 The suit was withdrawn in March 1997.